 A trigger is what causes a BOGO deal to become active.
-It is what the system sits there waiting for in order to give the customer the deal.
+It is what the system sits there waiting for to give the customer the deal.

-The Trigger Type is determining how that trigger works.
+The Buy Type determines how that trigger works.

-This is good for cases where the product you are promoting is exactly known such as a certain model of a coffee pod machine.
+This is good for cases where the product you are promoting is precisely known, such as a particular model of a coffee pod machine.